mb-ost/space-manager/README.md

 ## Known Limitations

 - Window matching relies on process PID and window class, which may not work for all applications
-- Multi-monitor setups work but overlay shows on workspace where managed window is located
-- Some applications may not support multiple isolated instances
 - GTK4 required for overlay (no fallback UI currently)

 ## Contributing